Nin-MAR.KI: Worship

 The worship of Nin-MAR.KI is best attested in sources from the territory of Lagash.
-Her cult center was Guabba ("seaside"), located to the southeast of Nina (Tell Zurghul).
+Her cult center was Gu'abba ("seaside"), located to the southeast of Nina (Tell Zurghul).
 It was a sea port.
 Her temple located there, which was originally built by Ur-Nanshe, bore the name Eabšagala, "house which stretches over the midst of the sea."
 In the Temple Hymns, the section dedicated to it follows that focused on Sirara, a cult center of Nanshe.
 Attested members of the temple staff include a temple administrator (saĝĝa), lamentation singers (gala and gala-maḫ, "foremost gala"), snake charmers (muš-laḫ_{4}), and various musicians.
 The name of a further structure located in Guabba, which in the Early Dynastic period was the site of Nin-MAR.KI's main festival, is uncertain, with the two possible readings of its name due to variable value of the sign TÙR being Etur, "house, hurdle" or Ešilam, "house of cows," both of which fit the goddess' connection to cattle.
 The meaning of the name of the celebration itself, ezem amar-a-(a)-si-ge_{4}-de, is also unknown, though based on the fact that amar means "calf" in Sumerian it is presumed it was related to cattle.
 Gebhard J. Selz proposes the translation "festival during which calves were fertilized."
 In addition to the existence of temples dedicated to Nin-MAR.KI in the city, many fields located in the proximity of Guabba were named after her as well.

 A temple of Nin-MAR.KI also existed in Girsu.
 It was considered the second most important sanctuary dedicated to her.
 It bore the ceremonial name Emunusgisa, "house of the bejeweled woman."
 Kings who mention it in their inscriptions include Ur-Ningirsu I, Gudea and Shulgi.
 It was rebuilt by the first and last of them.
 Attested members of clergy associated with it include a temple administrator and, during the reign of Gudea, lamentation singers.
 Nin-MAR.KI was also worshiped elsewhere in the state of Lagash, in its eponymous capital, as well as Nina and various dependencies of Guabba, such as Guabba-gula, Pa-Enku and Ḫurim.
 Her temple in the last of these settlements might have been the Ebarasiga, "house, low dais," though it cannot be ruled out that it was dedicated to another goddess worshiped there, referred to simply as Lamma.